noamraph/nix-pills/pills/05-functions-and-imports.md

 file.
 The natural approach is to define each component in a `.nix` file, then compose by importing these files.

-Let\'s start with the bare metal.
+Let's start with the bare metal.

 `a.nix`: